LEXINGTON, Ky. (AP) -- Kentucky coach John Calipari outdid even himself with this year's recruiting class.

 After luring some of the nation's top prospects the past several seasons to Lexington, Calipari has six high school All-Americans in his latest eight-player freshman group.
 Not since Michigan's ''Fab Five'' rookie lineup in 1991-92 has so much prep talent been assembled.

-Now he has to find enough minutes to satisfy the highly talented individuals.
+Now he is has to find enough minutes to satisfy the highly talented individuals.

 Calipari is also going to have to get them to sacrifice because there's probably not enough minutes to satisfy everyone when there's this many good players on one roster.

 These Kentucky freshmen are already being mentioned as the best freshman class ever.
-The Wildcats are ranked No. 1 in the nation and are expected to win Kentucky's ninth national championship, perhaps even go unbeaten, after last season's team went 21-12 and lost at Robert Morris in the opening round of the NIT.
+The Wildcats are ranked No. 1 in the nation and are expected to win Kentucky's ninth national championship, perhaps even go unbeaten.

 For them to live up to all the lofty expectations, Calipari will have to pull off one of his greatest balancing acts.

 But as he seemingly does every year about this time, Calipari cautions against expecting too much too soon from a group that won't play its first official game together until Friday's opener against UNC-Asheville.

 ''We've made strides.
 We're not a good team right now,'' Calipari insisted after Monday night's 95-72 exhibition victory over Montevallo. ''We've got a nice collection of guys, but we're not a good team.''